 What Does a Bm Chord Look Like on a Guitar?

 As to what the Bm chord will look like on a guitar, it will essentially be one where all of your fretting fingers will be needed.
 Combining open strings with ones you will fret, you’ll need to make sure your fingers are fretting from behind, rather than on top or in the middle.
 Also, by remembering to arch your fingers and play with your fingertips, you won’t accidentally mute another string.
+You can also consider the importance of selecting the right guitar strings for you.

 Bm Chord Variations